pH-7/YouTube-Thumbnail-Creator/readme.md

 # YouTube Thumbnail Creator

-Create simple but truly efficient YouTube thumbnails, by horizontally place three images in there, with white delimiter
+Create simple but truly efficient **Universal YouTube Thumbnails**, by horizontally place three images in there, with white delimiter